Tal144155/ShareSphere---Android-App/README.md

 ### Profile
 Accessible by clicking on the profile picture.
 Users can view their own posts and edit or delete them.
+Also, on the profile page you can edit your profile, delete your account, watch your friends and friends requests.

 ### Editing and Deleting Posts
 Editing and deleting posts can only be done through the user's profile, where only their posts are displayed.